darenm/ZunePlayingNowDemo/README.md

 # ZunePlayingNowDemo

-I brief sample demoinh a Zune-like now playing experience.
+I brief sample demoing a Zune-like now playing experience.
 The effect is achieved with:

 * Loading an image onto a surface
 * Applying a saturation effect with zero saturation, giving a black and white image